The Lost Third Imperial Easter Egg

 The Egg remained in the USA and was recently bought for $14,000.
 The purchasers were unaware of its provenance and the price paid was calculated only on its intrinsic value.

-“We are antique dealers, so we doubt everything but this story is so wonderful you couldn’t really make it up – it is beyond fiction and in the legends of antique dealing, there is nothing quite like this.”
+“we doubt everything but this story is so wonderful you couldn’t really make it up – it is beyond fiction and in the legends of antique dealing, there is nothing quite like this.”

 Kieran McCarthy quoted by Reuters.